RfidResearchGroup/proxmark3/README.md

 The official PM3-GUI from Gaucho will not work.
 The new universal GUI will work.
 [Proxmark3 Universal GUI](https://github.com/burma69/PM3UniversalGUI) Almost, change needed in order to show helptext when client isn't connected to a device.

-## Issues

-Please see the [Proxmark Forum](http://www.proxmark.org/forum/index.php) and see if your issue is listed in the first instance Google is your friend :) Questions will be answered via the forum by Iceman and the team.

-Read the [Troubleshooting](/doc/md/Installation_Instructions/Troubleshooting.md) guide to weed out most known problems.

 ## The end